TheArkive/ahk-pi/README.md

 If you want the latest version of `Ahk2Exe`, you can get it from the latest official AHK v1 zip, or from [here](https://github.com/AutoHotkey/Ahk2Exe).

+For the latest test build of `Ahk2Exe` that conforms to the latest features/requirements of AHK v2 a136+ go [here](https://github.com/AutoHotkey/Ahk2Exe/commit/5fff25e5542d4ebdc5f7eba0024e53efff33a8f8).
+For notes on this test release of Ahk2Exe, see [this post](https://www.autohotkey.com/boards/viewtopic.php?p=398771#p398771).

 The latest versions of AutoHotkey_H v1 and v2 have an updated `Ahk2Exe.exe` included as well.

 This script is now supported uncompiled, since McAffee has decided that some of the key (previously compiled) exe files are supposedly viruses (a false positive of course).
 Running this as a script should mitigate this issue.